lizard-buzzard/spring-security-user-registration/README.md

     __RestController__ annotation returns the json from the method, not HTML or JSP.
 It is the combination of __@Controller__ and __@ResponseBody__ in one.
 The main purpose of __@RestController__ is to create __RESTful__ web services.
 For returning html or jsp, simply annotated the controller class with __@Controller__.

+## Commit-6 ##
+A preparation for registration of a new user:
+- ApplicationListener<ContextRefreshedEvent> to initialize DB entities;
+- utility methods in BaseRepository for finding objects;
+- new RolesPrivilege @Entity joined with Role @Entity;
+- User @Entity extended by email field;
+- first not working draft of UserService;
+- separation of @Entity and DTO for User, ViewFormUser introduced for server-side fields check

+### ApplicationListener<ContextRefreshedEvent> ###
+ * ContextRefreshedEvent.
+This event is published when the ApplicationContext is either initialized or refreshed ([Event Handling in Spring](https://www.tutorialspoint.com/spring/event_handling_in_spring.htm)).
+ * We use this to create and populate DB tables

+### DTO User class ViewFormUser ###
+Entity is class mapped to table.
+Dto is class mapped to "view" layer mostly.
+What needed to store is entity & which needed to 'show' on web page is DTO ([JAVA: Difference between Entity and DTO](https://stackoverflow.com/questions/39397147/java-difference-between-entity-and-dto)).